Geneva's CERN hails delicate test on transporting antimatter as a scientific success

 If those opposites come into contact, they “annihilate” each other, setting off lots of energy, depending on the masses involved.
 Any bumps in the road on the test journey that aren't compensated for by the specially-designed box could spoil the whole exercise.

+“The motivation behind these experiments is to compare matter and antimatter with extremely high accuracy and watch for differences which we might have not seen yet,” said Stefan Ulmer, the leader and spokesperson for Tuesday’s experiment.

-Tuesday’s practice is a first step toward making good on hopes, one day, to deliver CERN antiprotons to researchers at Heinrich Heine University in Düsseldorf, Germany, which is about eight hours away in normal driving conditions.
+And Tuesday’s practice was a first step toward making good on hopes, one day, to deliver CERN antiprotons to researchers at Heinrich Heine University in Düsseldorf, Germany, which is about eight hours away in normal driving conditions.

+“We are scientists.
+We want to understand something about the fundamental symmetries of nature, and we know that if we do these experiments outside of this accelerator facility, we can measure 100 to 1000 times better,” Ulmer said.

 The antiprotons were encased in a 1,000-kilogram (2,200 pounds) box called a “transportable antiproton trap.”
 It was compact enough to fit through ordinary laboratory doors and fit on a truck.
 It used superconducting magnets cooled to -269 degrees Celsius (-452 Fahrenheit) that allowed the antiprotons to be remain suspended in a vacuum — not touching the inner walls, which are made of ... matter.